Zartaj Gul

+She remained a member of the National Assembly of Pakistan between August 2018 to till January 17 2023.
+She was a Parliamentarian elected from DG Khan in 2024.
+She appoint as Parliamentary Leader of Sunni Ittehad Council (SIC) since 23 June 2024.

+She was resign from his National Assembly Seat on 10 April 2022 but her resignation was accepted on 17 January 2023 by then time Speaker Raja Pervaiz Ashraf.

+In 2025, she sentenced 10 years of jail by Faisalabad Court, for 9 May 2023 riots.

+On 5 August 2025, Election Commission of Pakistan disqualified her due to conviction in 9 may cases.

 Early life and education

 Gul hails from North Waziristan, born on 17 October 1984 Khyber Pakhtunkhwa to Ahmad Wazir, chief engineer of WAPDA and belongs to Wazir tribe.

 She obtained her early education in her native town Bannu and Miramshah before moving to Lahore with her family.
 She attended Queen Mary College for her undergraduate studies and then National College of Arts for her postgraduate studies.
 She did Textile Designing from National College of Arts.

 After completing her education, she joined Pakistan Tehreek-e-Insaf (PTI) and became a volunteer with Insaf Student Forum (ISF) in 2005.

 She moved to Dera Ghazi Khan after getting married in 2010.

 Political career

-Gul ran for the seat of the National Assembly of Pakistan as a candidate of PTI from Constituency NA-172 (Dera Ghazi Khan-II) in 2013 Pakistani general election but was unsuccessful.
-She received 38,643 against 49,142 votes of Hafiz Abdul Kareemand lost the seat.
+Gul ran for the seat of the National Assembly of Pakistan as a candidate of PTI from Constituency NA-172 (Dera Ghazi Khan-II) in the 2013 Pakistani general election but was unsuccessful.
+She received 38,643 against 49,142 votes of Hafiz Abdul Kareem and lost the seat.

-She was elected to the National Assembly as a candidate of PTI from NA-191 (Dera Ghazi Khan-III) in 2018 Pakistani general election.
+She was elected to the National Assembly as a candidate of PTI from NA-191 (Dera Ghazi Khan-III) in the 2018 Pakistani general election.
 She received 79,817 votes and defeated Awais Leghari.

 On 5 October 2018, she was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed as Minister of State for Climate Change.

+As a member of the National Assembly and as a Minister, she advocated for gender equality and argued that Islam guarantees rights for women.
+During a press conference, Zartaj Gul described Imran Khan as a 'symbol of women empowerment' and defended his heavily criticized comments on sexual violence for which he was called a "rape apologist" by mainstream media.
+Khan had previously stated in an interview that "If a woman is wearing very few clothes, it will have an impact on the men, unless they're robots.
+I mean it's common sense."
+These remarks were widely criticized by opposition leaders and rights groups, who accused him of victim-blaming and promoting a misogynistic narrative, while Zartaj and other members of his party argued that his comments were taken out of context and were part of a broader discussion on societal issues and the role of modesty.